Mahurangi Magazine logo

 Craving a Mahurangi Minnie the MoocherIn the movie version, a Mahurangi Minnie the Moocher , equally infectious, is introduced, and within two or three summers becomes the most anticipated number belted out by the West City Jazz Orchestra, of a regatta evening.
 Left until 11.00 pm, the Mahurangi Regatta anthem has provided all the incentive needed to keep the long-in-the-tooth from drifting previous toward their berths, afloat or ashore—even a few children are treated to a rare, indulged, up-with-the-olds- ’til-midnight treat.
 Then, signalling it’s time for all think of sleep, Neal Hefti – Count Basie’s sublime Li’l Darlin’ —positively punched out earlier in the evening—is repeated, but as an achingly lilting lullaby.
 While not every summer, regular regatta-goers will remember Li’l Darlin’ as the slower, more circumspect piece sometimes played.
 Its inclusion was the result, earlier in the Mahurangi Regatta big-band era, of one regatta-goer being honoured with an invitation to nominate a number to be rehearsed, possibly to celebrate a milestone birthday—Li’l Darlin’ was unequivocally it .

 Successfully commissioning the writing of a Mahurangi Minnie the Moocher would require a miraculously, serially serendipitous sequence of circumstances, and monstrous talent.
 Organic anthems don’t grow on gmo trees.
 Masterpieces, however, have been commissioned, Li’l Darlin’ and Rhapsody in Blue being just two famous examples, although the later miracle must be as far away from an exuberant, singalong-able, massed-voices anthem as could be imagined.
-If this impossible craving was somehow provisioned, and picked up where the mighty Dr Trevor Thwaites’ magnificently craven Minnie the Moocher left off, in 2024, it might be believed that there is yet hope for miracles, mutually respectful democracy, and Mahurangi—never mind precisely how miniscule.
+If this impossible craving was somehow provisioned, and picked up where el maestro Dr Trevor Thwaites’ magnificently craven Moocher left off, in 2024, it might be believed that there is yet hope for miracles, mutually respectful democracy, and Mahurangi—never mind precisely how miniscule.

 To be further footnoted…